Puppet-Finland/fabric/README.md

 be updated as necessary.
-Although fetching the most current nodelist from Hiera on every Fabric run would certainly be doable, it would probably be a much bigger hassle in the long run for the user than periodically updating the local host/role cache .
+Although fetching the most current nodelist from Hiera on every Fabric run would certainly be doable, it would probably be a much bigger hassle in the long run for the user than periodically updating the local host/role cache.

-To list active nodes and roles, do
+After you've created a custom fabfile.py (see below), you can list active nodes and roles like this:

     $ fab hostinfo.show
     [localhost] Executing task 'hostinfo.show'